Who We Are

 The Norfolk Historical Society, Inc. is a non-profit organization established in 1960 with a mission to promote and encourage historical and genealogical research; to procure, preserve and publish records pertaining to the town of Norfolk, Connecticut; and to procure and preserve artifacts relating to the natural, civic, literary, artistic, and ecclesiastical history of the town.

 The Society maintains its collections and mounts exhibitions in its Museum, housed in the 1840 Norfolk Academy building located in the town’s Historic District on the Village Green.
 In addition to its featured exhibitions which change annually, the Museum has on permanent display a Country Store, housing artifacts from Norfolk’s mercantile past, and an exhibition of various goods manufactured in town, illustrating Norfolk’s industrial past.
 Admission to the Museum is free.
 The Museum is open to the public on weekends from June to October through the courtesy of volunteer hosts.
-The Museum is also open for research and study purposes on the first Thursday of each month and by appointment.
+The Museum is also open for research and study purposes anytime by appointment.
 School groups are invited to tour the facility, and the Society administers visits to a one-room schoolhouse on Ashpohtag Road known as the Little Red Schoolhouse (formerly the North Middle School).

 The Society organizes special events, such as the popular Walks through Norfolk History, and a series of programs in conjunction with its exhibitions.
 Recently the Society has undertaken an ambitious publishing program, resulting in a series of books on Norfolk’s architecture and its patrons.